 Beyond tax advocacy, Matthew has designed and executed projects that have successfully led to obtaining the first-ever Department of Energy license to export liquefied natural gas; spurring competition in a government space launch monopoly; and successfully defending a pharmaceutical company in a debarment proceeding.

 Matthew counts among his clients publicly traded financial institutions; one of the world’s largest online retailers; a US rocket manufacturing company that has developed two new launch vehicles; a privately held global financial services firm with more than US$125 billion under management; and an international logistics company with more than US$3 billion in annual revenue from the federal government.
+In addition, Matthew serves as a corporate board member for Brown Advisory, Inc.

 His community activities include serving on the Executive Committee of the Federal City Council, a nonprofit business association dedicated to improving the District of Columbia, and on the board of the Ron Brown Scholar Program, a nonprofit organization that provides promising young African Americans with the financial resources to attend the country’s finest educational institutions.

-Previously and by mayoral appointment, Matthew chaired the Board of the DC Sports and Entertainment Commission, an independent authority responsible for promoting sports and entertainment events in the District of Columbia, including the on-time, on-budget construction of the US$600 million Washington Nationals’ baseball stadium.
+Previously and by mayoral appointment, Matthew chaired the Board of the DC Sports and Entertainment Commission, an independent authority responsible for promoting sports and entertainment events in the District of Columbia, including the on-time, on-budget capital construction of the Washington Nationals’ baseball stadium.
 He also served as a board member of the Washington Nationals Dream Foundation, as well as on the Board of Visitors of the Georgetown School of Nursing and Health Sciences.

 In addition, Matthew served on Presidential Candidate Obama’s Mid-Atlantic Finance Committee and assisted President-Elect Obama’s transition team with the vetting and hiring of senior appointments within the Executive Branch.